 • Must issue a liability notice within 14 days

-• Within 28 days of receiving claim and a deferred decision notice issue, provisional payments are to be paid (unless a liability notice has been issued in the interim)
+• Provisional payments are to be made within 28 days of receiving the claim and issuing a deferred decision notice, unless a liability notice has been issued in the interim

 • Deemed liability acceptance day = 120 days from receipt of claim